KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Twitch.md

  > [!Warning]- Spoilers Ahead
  > Twitch was looking over the battle scene when the Panmnesia spell hit, losing all his memories thereafter
 ##### Abilities
-Twitch is a level 17 Warrior Dynasty Sovereign
+Twitch is a Warrior Dynasty Sovereign